CUSTOMER PRIVACY NOTICE

 The Calvay Centre, 16 Calvay Road, Barlanark, Glasgow, G33 4RE

-Calvay Housing Association takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the General Data Protection Regulation applicable from the 25 May 2018 and the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations.
+Calvay Housing Association takes the issue of security and data protection very seriously, including compliance with the UK General Data Protection Regulation, the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations.

 We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z4998027 and we are the data controller of any personal data that you provide to us.